 THINGS TO SEE AND DO WHEN IN HOBART

-Take yourself to Montpelier Retreat in Battery Point.
-You will find a Tassie focussed Whisky and Cocktail bar.
-Become part of ‘Hobart Society’ for a night at Society.
-Award-winning Tasmanian product including cool-climate wines, gins, whiskies and ciders.
+Take yourself down to Montpelier Retreat in Battery Point.
+You will find a Tassie focused Whisky and cocktail bar hidden beneath the street.
+Become part of the ‘Hobart Society’ for a night at Society.
+With award-winning Tasmanian product including cool-climate wines, gins, whiskies and ciders.
 You will definitely recognise some of the outstanding brands that the rest of Australia has already gotten to know such as Lark, Poltergeist and Arras just to name a few.
-This is a great little spot to try Tasmanian premium products and if you’re lucky enough to stumble across a quiz night or their Mexican themed paella nights you are sure in for a good time.
+This is a great little spot to try Tasmanian premium products and if you’re lucky enough to stumble across a quiz night or their Mexican themed paella nights, you are sure in for a good night out.

 Rektango is a live music event held every Friday evening in the Salamanca courtyards.
-It has become a Hobart institution for knocks offs and family gatherings in a casual space, perfect for catch ups and a bit of dancing.
+It has become a Hobart institution for Friday night "knocks offs" and family gatherings in a casual space, perfect for catch ups and a bit of dancing.

 The music performances are rotated weekly with genres of funk, reggae, soul, blues, rock and contemporary.

 Established in 1948 and declared a Tasmanian icon, the Tasmanian Symphony Orchestra (TSO) is a local favourite.
 The company does a fantastic job of curating a wide variety of shows throughout the year ranging from classical performances to pop culture and movie scores.
 It’s forged links with other institutions like the Museum of Old and New Art (MONA) to showcase collaborations with artists such as Paul Kelly.
 There are shows appealing for all ages and tastes; you can see what shows are coming up here.